muggy8/improbable/have-and-havenot/5asbJ6YG.md

 When I awakened again, I was in a bed.

-Ethan was in the room with me. and so was Mikay, Phanna and also...
+Principal Ethan was in the room with me. and so was Mikay, Phanna and also...

 "Oh thank god you're alright Melody!!"
 Amanda exclaimed holding my hand with tears in her eyes.